 Private Docent Led Tours

-Private Docent Led Access Tours provided patrons with disabilities the ability to visit the de Young Museum at a time that is convenient for them.
+Private Docent Led Access Tours provided patrons with disabilities the ability to visit the de Young at a time that is convenient for them.
 The program entails coordinating a tour conducted by an access docent, specifically trained in working with visitors with disabilities or from underserved populations.

 Private Self Guided Access Tours